MagicRom06/filmosaurus-v3-backend/README.md

 # Filosaurus API

 ## introduction
 Filmosaurus API is an api that can be used for free where you can get informations regarding about 80 000 movies.
-This is a standard API that waiting for a HTTP request and returning a json.
+This is a standard API that waiting for an HTTP request and returning a json.

 ## Informations
 The API is written wyth Python through the framework Django and Django Rest Framework.<br>